killbill/killbill-commons/queue/README.md

 After the number of retries is exhausted, the `processing_state` is updated to the final state `FAILED` and the entry is moved to the history table.

+Because of these retries, it is important that the queue handlers are idempotent.

 ### State transitions

 ![State transitions](doc/queue_states.png?raw=true "State transitions")